 Carpenter Ants in Texas

 Carpenter ants can be found living both indoors and outdoors around Texas.
 Outside, these ants are often found living in old tree stumps, piles of decaying wood, or dead or dying trees.
-They prefer moisture and will not hesitate to make your home their own, tunneling and gaining access anyway they can.
-Making sure your windows, doors, and pipes are sealed might help, but carpenter ants will make their own entry point if there is decaying or dry-rotting wood on your home.
+They prefer moisture and will not hesitate to make your home their own, tunneling and gaining access any way they can.
+Making sure your windows, doors, and pipes are sealed might help, but carpenter ants will make their own entry point if there is decaying or dry-rotting wood in your home.

-While termites can cause damage to a home more quickly, carpenter ants do have the potential to cause severe structural damage.
+Carpenter ants have the potential to cause severe structural damage.
 Left unchecked, a colony will grow and spread throughout your walls, joists, and even tunnel inside wood furniture.
 If you suspect you have carpenter ants, schedule a free inspection with 855Bugs to stop them in their tracks before it gets any worse.

 How do you get rid of ants?

 When it comes to ants, you’re outnumbered.
 It’s never just one ant as ants live in colonies that can number into the hundreds of thousands.
-We’ve mentioned just a few types of ants you may find in and around your home, but there are other ants that can also be challenging to get rid of and cause damage.
-Some of these include thief ants (grease ants), crazy ants, and pharaoh ants.
+There are many other ant species that could wreak havoc on your home.
+Including thief ants (grease ants), crazy ants, and pharaoh ants.
 No matter what kind of ant it is, the best defense is a good offense.
 855Bugs can help point out areas where ants may gain entry.
-Of course, if you have already found them active inside or outside of your home, be sure to schedule a free inspection right away.
+Schedule a free inspection right away.
 We have the knowledge and skills to help!